E1 European long distance path: Route

-From the start at Grövelsjön other established walking paths go further north, for example reaching Hemavan where the well-known Kungsleden goes to Abisko in the far north Sweden.
+From the start at Grövelsjön, other established walking paths go further north, for example reaching Hemavan, from which the well-known Kungsleden goes to Abisko in the far north of Sweden.

 Practical

-The route consist mostly of narrow footpaths running through the forested hills of middle Sweden and avoids most population centers.
+The route consists mostly of narrow footpaths running through the forested hills of middle Sweden and avoids most population centers.
 There are not many shops along the route so it may be necessary to plan or go off-route for supplies.
-The paths are printed on the Swedish topographic maps so special maps or guidebooks are not necessary.
+The paths are printed on Swedish topographic maps, so special maps or guidebooks are not necessary.
 Wild camping in Sweden is allowed.
-Alternatively there are many vindskydd along the route.
+Alternatively, there are many vindskydd (a type of lean-to) along the route.
 These are simple three-sided log cabins with the open side facing a campfire.
 They are often in idyllic places and are free to use.